7 skills for a successful career in public services

 'You will be working in a constantly evolving environment and as such, you will be required to think on your feet and feel comfortable with change - something known as negative capability.
 Exposing yourself to challenges wherever you have the opportunity will help you to develop this skill, as it slowly pushes you outside your comfort zone.'

-You could also take up a part time job to gain some adaptability.
-Entering a new work environment is challenging and you'll need to fit your job around other commitments.
+You could also take up a part-time job to improve your adaptability.
+Entering a new work environment is challenging, and you'll need to fit your job around other commitments.

 3. Cross-cultural awareness